Windows 11 Update

 🧾 Etiquette & Tips

 • Set A Timer.
-Decide beforehand how long you’ll let the prank run.
+Decide beforehand how long you will let the simulator run.
 Two to three minutes keeps it funny, not frustrating.

 • Don’t Use During Critical Work.
 Avoid messing with mission-critical machines or live events.